 Once darkness falls, attendees flood a different venue across Barcelona, the Fira Gran Via, for Sónar by Night.
 Tens of thousands of people pack overcrowded, sweaty hangars and dance until dawn, taking occasional breaks to hit the bumper car course.
 The music here is decidedly more mainstream, and over the years has featured the likes of Daft Punk, Kraftwerk, Björk, and Thom Yorke.
 DJs dominate the hours after midnight, with some playing six-hour sets.
 Once the sun rises, Sónar attendees are provided a brief reprieve before the festivities begin again in the late morning.

-“Sónar is not a festival that values sleeping,” a Sónar veteran told me at del Naja’s keynote.
+“Sónar is not a festival that values sleeping,” a Sónar veteran told me at Del Naja’s keynote.
 “But the future is worth staying up for.”

 Immersive Hub installation at SonarHub.

 In recent years, Sónar has expanded its time horizon of the future to focus on coming centuries and millennia.
-As humanity grapples with multigenerational challenges like climate change and rapid technological advance, there’s been an increased emphasis on long-term thinking at Sónar — evidenced by both the themes and projects of Sónar and the ideas presented by speakers themselves.
+As humanity grapples with multigenerational challenges like climate change and rapid technological advance, there’s been an increased emphasis on long-term thinking at the festival — evidenced by both the themes and projects of Sónar and the ideas presented by speakers themselves.

 Jay Springett, on stage, left, at a panel on the future of the internet, Sónar 02019.

-“There is a deficiency of long-term thinking in western culture,” Jay Springett, a London based theorist, said at a panel on the future of the internet at this year’s Sónar+D. “It will be vital that we think at multigenerational time depths about everything from internet technologies to tree planting, given the challenges that humanity faces.
+“There is a deficiency of long-term thinking in western culture,” Jay Springett, a London-based theorist, said at a panel on the future of the internet at this year’s Sónar+D. “It will be vital that we think at multigenerational time depths about everything from internet technologies to tree planting, given the challenges that humanity faces.
 Our modern world seeks to focus us towards the short-term, and praises quarterly growth.
-But in the real world, away from high frequency ledger entries and global capital flows, it takes 100–120 years for an oak tree to grow from seed to full canopy height.
+But in the real world, away from high-frequency ledger entries and global capital flows, it takes 100–120 years for an oak tree to grow from seed to full canopy height.
 It takes three human generations to grow a tree.
 This is real growth.
 And I’d like to propose that everything that occurs in the duration between the decision to plant an acorn to the tree’s full grown crown is short-term thinking.”

 The site of the SonarCalling transmissions in Tromsø, Norway.